Building a Data-Informed Marketing Strategy from the Ground Up

 UNDERSTANDING OUR AUDIENCE

-Developed personas to guide messaging decisions
+Developed audience personas to guide messaging and targeting

-Clarified core messaging using StoryBrand principles
+Clarified core messaging using StoryBrand principles to improve clarity and consistency

 STRUCTURING THE SYSTEM

-Established OKRs to measure progress
+Established OKRs to define goals and measure progress

 LETTING THE DATA LEAD